oracle-samples/vbcs-samples/OpenAIChatClient/README.md

 **Name:**

-OpenAI Chat application
+AI Chat  application

 **Description:**

-This application is an example of how to communicate from Visual Builder application with OpenAI services and implement chat like interface.
+This application is an example of how to communicate from Visual Builder application with AI services (eg OpenAI) and implement chat like interface.

 **Environment Requirements:**